Buying a treadmill for your home is one of the best investments you can make for your fitness.

-When you are buying an expensive product like a treadmill, buying the right brand becomes ciriticial.
-A brand represents product quality, service levels and ulimtately, your satisfaction.
+When you are buying an expensive product like a treadmill, buying the right brand becomes critical.
+A brand represents product quality, service levels, and ultimately, your satisfaction.

-There are many good treamill brands in India and we discuss each of them in deail in a seperate post.
+There are many good treadmill brands in India, and we discuss each of them in detail in a separate post.
 Click here to read about the top treadmill brands in India.

 2. Manual or Automatic/Electronic Treadmill

-If you have been to a gym and used the treadmill there, it probably was an electornic treadmill.
-Electronic treadmills have built in motors that run the mat on which you can run/walk on.
+If you have been to a gym and used the treadmill there, it probably was an electronic treadmill.
+Electronic treadmills have built-in motors that run the mat on which you can run/walk on.

-A manual treadmill is a treadmill which does not have an electric motor and all the work to make the treadmill go has to be done by the user.
+A manual treadmill is a treadmill that does not have an electric motor, and all the work to make the treadmill go has to be done by the user.

-Obviously, manual treadmills are much cheaper that electronic treadmills.
+Obviously, manual treadmills are much cheaper than electronic treadmills.